rtCamp/gutenberg-fields-middleware/README.md

 #### onChange:

-The function called when a new date or time has been selected.
-It is passed the `currentDate` as an argument.
+The function called when a new date or time has been selected.It passes the `currentDate` as the first argument and `props` as second argument.

 - Type: `Function`
 - Required: No